byzyworks/tridymake-mscs-edition/README.md

 The `@xml` clause is used as a starting delimiter for XML-formatted input wherever it is acceptable to provide raw input inside of a Tridy statement.
 When the `@xml` clause is given, the input is no longer validated according to Tridy rules, and instead becomes validated as an XML object.
 That is, until `@end` is given, which closes the formatted input and returns to Tridy mode.
 The backslash character ( `\` ) can be used as an escape meanwhile, which is needed especially in order to interpret `@` or `#` literally.

-Importing (and exporting) XML data is a bit more nuanced for TridyDB than it is for either JSON or YAML.
+Importing (and exporting) XML data is a bit more nuanced for Tridymake than it is for either JSON or YAML.
 For one, XML carries a breadth of additional features (the most notable being attributes and comments) that cannot excusably be erased or transformed into something else upon import, and in general is structured significantly differently compared to either of the aforementioned due to having no distinction between array and mapped data, and simply being made up of "elements".

 As a result, imported XML data is stored in a comparatively-verbose format that, while still stored as a JSON, cannot be translated back to it such that any arbitrary JSON can be created from XML input.
 Thus, whereas YAML raw input sacrifices some of its information to have 1:1 correspondence with JSON output, XML raw input sacrifices 1:1 correspondence with JSON to retain as much information as possible.